wzahrt/before-i-do/README.md

 4. **Home Page**: Displays the main dashboard and navigation options.

-5. **Consultation Page**: Offers resources and guidance for couples seeking relationship advice.

-6. **Assessment Page**: Allows couples to take compatibility assessments and quizzes.
+5. **Assessment Page**: Allows couples to take compatibility assessments and quizzes.

-7. **Results Page**: Displays the results of compatibility assessments and provides insights.
+6. **Results Page**: Displays the results of compatibility assessments and provides insights.

-8. **Profile Page**: Shows user profiles and preferences.

 ## Getting Started

 To run the Before'IDo' application on your local machine, follow these steps:

 0. Set up your development environment for react native following [these instructions](https://reactnative.dev/docs/environment-setup?guide=native) for React Native CLI quickstart for iOS.
 Ensure you've followed the instructions for
-   a.
-Node & Watchman
+   - Node & Watchman
-   b.
-Xcode
+   - Xcode
-   c.
-React Native Command Line Interface
+   - React Native Command Line Interface

 2. Clone this repository to your local machine: